-With the threat of COVID-19 becoming more and more real, an increasing number of U.S. law schools are announcing a sudden switch to online classes.
-Here’s how you, as a law student, can make the change, and maximize your work, in this environment:
+Here’s how you, as a law student, can make the change, and maximize your work, in an online environment:

 Figure out how your prof will stay in touch.
 Your course probably has a page on your LMS (Canvas, Blackboard or similar)—your prof might post anything from announcements to pre-taped lectures and assignments there.
 Perhaps she will switch your class to a live Zoom meeting (in which case you need the Zoom link to join).
 Or, he may use some other technology.
 Your professors are scrambling to adapt to this new reality as well.
 Watch your email for announcements, and be ready to adapt.